wwwwwwzh/gradcptpy/README.md

 * During experience sampling items, I chose to initialize the mouse at a slighly jittered position at the bottom of the screen to prevent a bias to respond similarly to the previous trial.
-* GradCPT response collection will only parse one keyboard response per frame.
+* GradCPT response collection will only parse the first keyboard response per frame.
 * When testing the experiment with a 800 ms transition speed, the measured transition speed averaged at about 817 ms (probably an extra frame